JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

   - `add` treats packages as being finished, version handling pkg manager.
 Precompiles!
   - `dev` leaves all operations on the package to the user (git versioning, etc.).
 Always read content of files

-By default these operations are related to environment `.julia/environments/v1.8`
+By default these operations are related to environment `.julia/environments/v1.9`

 E.g. running and updating will update packages in `Manifest.toml` in this directory.
 What if the update breaks functionality of some project package that uses special features?

-There can and should be more than one environment!
+There can and *should* be more than one environment!

 Project environments are based on files with installed packages.